santeri13/AES_Rust/README.md

 To know that I undertand how it works I make example: we have two value 00010000 and 01100011, multiplication of this values: X4 * (1+X+X5+X6) = X4+X5+X6+X7 = 1111 0000.

-When we multipled all this values we xor them and put each value into new message whcih would be replace old.
+When fufnction multiply all this values function xor them and put each value into new message which would replace old.

 ## Inverse_Key_Expansion